ResearchComputing/Documentation/Job-Tools.md

 For more information, [visit the Slurm page on squeue](https://slurm.schedmd.com/squeue.html)

 ## Stopping jobs using scancel
-Sometimes you may need to stop a job while it’s running entirely.
+Sometimes you may need to stop a job entirely while it’s running.
 The best way to accomplish this is with the `scancel` command.
 The `scancel` command allows you to cancel jobs you are running on research computing resources using the job’s job ID.
 The command looks like this:

 ```bash
 $ scancel <job_id-number>